Howard Chiam

 Wireframes and protoype.

-supplement to learning a language.
+a supplement to learning a language.
+Or try my custom GPT: Pun Linguist.

-of Pun Linguist if you want to use a
+Or try my bookmarklet version of Pun Linguist if you want to use a bookmarklet in just a few clicks.

 Click inside the following demo and then try using just your

-keyboard to use the
+keyboard to use the <

-to navigate, and hit
+dropdown (hit tab or tab+shift to navigate, and hit enter to select).

 Live demo: a stylable select dropdown.
 Combines things learned from Deque's Web Accessibility Specialist exam prep course and also from Joshua W Comeau's CSS for JavaScript Developers course.